Sutherland Shire: Current composition and election method

-Sutherland Shire Council is composed of fifteen Councillors elected proportionally as five separate wards, each electing three Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the council.
-The most recent election was held on 4 December 2021, and the makeup of the council is as follows:
+Sutherland Shire Council is composed of fifteen councillors elected proportionally as five separate wards, each electing three councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-As of December 2021, the new makeup of the council is expected to be Liberal: 8, Labor: 5, and 2 independents.

-The current Council, elected in 2021, in order of election by ward, is:
+The current Council, elected in 2024, in order of election by ward, is: